 - The rights under the EC261 Regulation will continue to apply with minor amendments brought by the UK261 Regulation;

 - Your rights stay the same under the Withdrawal Agreement;

-- If the UK exits the EU without any deal or extension, the UK has put laws in place to replicate and preserve the rights you would have had, had Brexit not taken place.
+- As mentioned above, the UK has put laws in place to replicate and preserve the rights you would have had, had Brexit not taken place, the UK261 Regulation included.

 Your post-Brexit rights explained

 The EC261 Regulation gives you the right to compensation, care and assistance and information in case of cancellation, involuntary denied boarding, or delay.
 (You can find out more about these rights here).

 The EC261 Regulation applies to flights within the EU, and flights from an EU country to a non-EU country.
 It also covers flights from a non-EU country, to an EU country, so long as an EU airline is operating the flight.
 The UK261 Regulation takes the EC261 Regulation and all the rights you get under it, and amends it so that it applies:

 - to passengers departing from a UK airport; and